 Custom reports supports common Matomo (Piwik) reporting features such as

 Managing Custom Reports

 To get to the “Manage Custom Reports” screen, click either in the reporting or in the administration menu on “Custom Reports” and then “Manage”.
-No developer knowledge is needed to create a new report.
+No developer knowledge is needed to create a new report, but you need to be logged in with at least ‘Write’ or ‘Admin’ access.
 When you manage your custom reports, the UI always explains what each step is about in detail and it will literally take you only seconds to configure reports.